 We now discuss several results from Figure 9.
-First, for cryo mission two second data compared to other cryo mission two second data (top panels), the flux measurements are consistent: GLIMPSE vs GLIMPSE3D, GLIMPSE3D all agree across a broad magnitude range to within 0.01 mags; only at the extreme brightness ranges (saturation and faint limit) do they start to deviate.
+First, for cryo mission two second data compared to other cryo mission two second data (top panels), the flux measurements are consistent: GLIMPSE vs GLIMPSE3D, GLIMPSEII vs GLIMPSE3D, multi-epoch GLIMPSEII and GLIMPSE3D all agree across a broad magnitude range to within 0.01 mags; only at the extreme brightness ranges (saturation and faint limit) do they start to deviate.
 We see also that individual projects such as Vela-Carina may show a systematic offset (about 0.02 mags), but it is constant across that same large magnitude range (seen in the top row of Figure 9).